lolaedun/meditation/README.md

     10 min timer pauses when music ends on a shorter track (noticable on 2nd page).
 It works with no issues on a longer track.

 * **Verdict**
+Shorter audio tracks have been replaced with longer tracks and countdown timer works to the full length selected.
 #### User story:
 As a user, I would like to set my meditation/affirmation environment to suit my needs.